Camping in the great American outdoors is a fascinating experience.

-Inverters are by far the best choice for boondocking.
+Inverters are by far the best portable generators for boondocking.

-On the other hand, if you stay at the designated RV park which explicitly prohibits ANY sorts of generators to be run at night – sorry, you won’t get away even with the most silent of a generator.
+On the other hand, if you stay at the designated RV park, which explicitly prohibits ANY sorts of portable RV generators from being run at night – sorry, you won’t get away even with the most silent of a generator.

-2. Inverter generators are the only safe choice for sensitive electronics
+2. Inverters are the only safe choice for sensitive electronics

-If you are planning to live off the grid for a while you will certainly need a reliable source of power to charge your phone or laptop.
+If you are planning to live off the grid for a while, you will certainly need a reliable power source to charge your phone or laptop.

 Using a typical portable generator to charge one of these can easily damage them.

-That’s because the conventional generators operate at higher levels of so-called Total Harmonic Distortion (THD).
+That’s because the conventional generators run at higher levels of so-called Total Harmonic Distortion (THD).

 The energy created by them is, therefore, less stable and clean.

-While this is not a concern at all is you use them along with the heavy construction equipment or big kitchen appliances – modern portable electronic equipment is much more sensitive.
+While this is not a concern at all if you use them along with the heavy construction equipment or big kitchen appliances – modern portable electronic equipment is much more sensitive.

-Inverter generators, on the other hand, are perfectly fine.
+Inverter RV generators, on the other hand, are perfectly fine.

-They usually produce less than 5% of THD which is totally safe for your portable electronic equipment.
+They usually produce less than 5% of THD, which is safe for your portable electronic equipment.

 On top of that, inverters often come up with dedicated USB ports to make charging your iPads or Bluetooth speakers even easier.

-Imagine that you already have a 2000 watt inverter generator.
-It works fine until day one you realize that you could actually do with a bit more power.
+Imagine that you already have a 2000 watt portable inverter generator.
+It works fine until day one you realize that you could do with a bit more power.

 Or perhaps you need a bit more powerful generator to use as a home backup supply.